ascott1/ethical-web-dev/web-apps-for-everyone/04-inclusive-forms.md

 # Developing inclusive forms

 We forms allow users to interact directly with a site.
-They are often the thing that separates a web site from a web application.s
+They are often the thing that separates a web site from a web applications.

 ## What’s in a name?